Norway - Mobile Infrastructure, Broadband, Operators - Statistics and Analyses

 Norway’s mobile market is dominated by Telenor Mobil and Telia (formerly NetCom before being rebranded in 2016).
 The joint venture Mobile Norway was part-owned by Tele2 until the failure of Tele2 to secure spectrum at auction in December 2013 led the company to sell its Norwegian operations.
 This directly benefitted the new entrant Ice.net, owned by AINMT Holdings, which did secure spectrum at auction and which gained Network Norway’s customer base as part of the deal enforced by the telecom regulator.
 Voice and data services from these operators are supplemented by those from a growing number of MVNOs.

-The mobile broadband sector is set to improve further following the auction of spectrum in the 900MHz band in May 2018.
-Additional spectrum in the 700MHz band is expected to be made available for mobile broadband sue from November 2019.
+The mobile broadband sector has been bolstered by the auction of spectrum in the 900MHz band in May 2018 and in the 700MHz and 21MHz band in June 2019.
+Additional spectrum in the 700MHz band is expected to be auctioned for mobile broadband use (5G) in 2021.

-This report profiles Norway’s mobile voice and data market, providing statistics on the main operators, a review of the key regulatory issues, and a snapshot of the consumer market for services such as SMS, mobile TV and mobile broadband.
+This report profiles Norway’s mobile voice and data market, providing statistics on the main operators, a review of the key regulatory issues, and a snapshot of the consumer market for services.

 Telenor Group assigned to manage a major European 5G project, sets up a second IoT lab;